Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Input Queued Switch

 \subsubsection{Universal lower bound}

-In this section, we will give a lower bound on average queue length under heavy traffic, which is valid under any stable scheduling algorithm. \begin{proposition} Consider a set of switch systems parameterized by heavy traffic parameter $0<\epsilon<1$ described before.
+In this section, we will give a lower bound on the average queue length under heavy traffic, which is valid under any stable scheduling algorithm. \begin{proposition} Consider a set of switch systems parameterized by heavy-traffic parameter $\epsilon\in (0,1)$ described before.
 Consider a scheduling algorithm under which the switch system is stable.
 Then, under heavy traffic, we have

-\end{proposition} Using a coupling argument, it was shown in \citet{maguluri2016heavy} that the row sum of queue lengths under any policy is lower bounded by a single server queue with an arrival process that is sum of the arrivals to all the queues in the row.
+\end{proposition} Using a coupling argument, it was shown in \cite{maguluri2016heavy} that the row sum of queue lengths under any policy is lower bounded by a single server queue with an arrival process that is sum of the arrivals to all the queues in the row.
 The result then follows from using Theorem \ref{thm: pos rec single server queue} for a single server queue, and so we omit the proof.